microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/scenarios/postmessage.rst

     :sorted:

     ui-language *(string)*
-        The language Office Online was loaded in.
-See the :term:`UI_LLCC` placeholder value for more information about the format of this value.
+        The LCID of the language Office Online was loaded in.
+This value will not match the value provided using the :term:`UI_LLCC` placeholder.
+Instead, this value will be the numeric LCID value (as a *string*) that corresponds to the language used.
+See :ref:`languages` for more information.

         This value may be needed in the event that Office Online renders using a language different than the one requested by the host, which may occur if Office Online is not localized in the language requested.
 In that